tzler/mochi_code/README.md

 We introduce **MOCHI** (Multiview Obect Consistency in Humans and Image models), a benchmark to evaluate the alignment between humans and image models on 3D shape understanding.

+To download dataset from huggingface, install relevant huggingface libraries
 ```
 pip install datasets huggingface_hub
 ```

+and download MOCHI

 ```python